LCC K-9 Comfort Dog Amos

 “He brought me out into a broad place; he rescued me, because he delighted in me.”
 Psalm 18:19

 September 14, 2022 - New School Year

-Amos enjoyed welcoming and worshipping with you this past Sunday and was especially excited for the start of Sunday School and Confirmation classes.
+Amos enjoyed welcoming and worshiping with you this past Sunday and was especially excited for the start of Sunday School and Confirmation classes.
 Amos will be returning to visit the 7th & 8th grade Sunday school classes again this year.

-Recently one of our handlers met a new couple who shared that it was their first time worshipping with us and that they came to OSW because they saw Amos on social media and wanted to be part of a church that has a Comfort Dog ministry.
+Recently one of our handlers met a new couple who shared that it was their first time worshiping with us and that they came to OSW because they saw Amos on social media and wanted to be part of a church that has a Comfort Dog ministry.
 We are thankful for all the ways God brings people to us!

 It is a blessing to welcome families and worship together.
 See you next week!

 A new school year has arrived!
 We are planning for the return of Amos's school visits and are excited to soon spend time with students and educators in the classrooms.
 While we don't yet know what this new year has in store, we know that our Heavenly Father leads us in the way we should go.
 We pray that the beginning of this new school year is filled with fruits of the spirit.
 Lord, help us to love unconditionally, be kind to others and walk in Your goodness.

 "But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control."
 Galatians 5:22-23